cloudera/hue/docs/gethue/content/posts/2013-11-19-new-zookeeper-browser-app.md

 The app is not totally new: it consists of a rebasing from Hue 1 to Hue 3 of the [ZooKeeper UI][1] made by Andrei during his Google Summer of Code 3 years ago.

-<iframe src="https://player.vimeo.com/video/79795356?dnt=1&app_id=122963" width="640" height="360" frameborder="0" title="Hadoop Tutorial - Hue - The new Zookeeper Browser" allow="autoplay; fullscreen" allowfullscreen></iframe>
+{{< youtube jvlKiZYf9Ys >}}

 The main two features are:

-  * Listing of the ZooKeeper cluster stats and clients
+- Listing of the ZooKeeper cluster stats and clients
-  * Browsing and editing of the ZNode hierarchy
+- Browsing and editing of the ZNode hierarchy

 &nbsp;